Overview of Banks in Romania

 Founded in 1994, Banca Transilvania operates through three primary segments: Retail, SME, and Corporate, with a special focus on healthcare, agriculture, and European funds.
-The bank employs more than 7,000 staff and serves over two million clients.
-It oversees a network of as many as 550 units.
+It employs more than 10,000 staff and serves over two million clients.

 CEC Bank traces its roots to 1881, making it the oldest of the banks in Romania.
 The bank focuses on providing financing to agricultural SMEs, public administration, and economic development projects throughout the country.

-Established in 1992, Banca Romaneasca is majority owned by the National Bank of Greece.
+Established in 1992, Banca Romaneasca is majority-owned by the National Bank of Greece.
 The bank provides a comprehensive range of banking products and services to retail and corporate clients of banks in Romania.
-Based in Bucuresti, it manages five corporate business centers and 109 units throughout Romania.
+Based in Bucharest, it manages five corporate business centers and 109 units throughout Romania.